fizzgate/fizz-gateway-node/README.en-us.md

 ## What 's FizzGate？

-An Aggregation API Gateway in Java .
-FizzGate is a Java-based microservice gateway that can realize hot service aggregation, automatic authorization selection, online service script coding, online testing, high-performance routing, API audit management and other purposes.
-It has a powerful The custom plug-in system can be extended by youself, and provides a friendly graphical configuration interface, which can quickly help enterprises to manage API services, reduce middle layer glue code, reduce coding investment, and improve the stability and security of API services.
+An Aggregation API Gateway in Java.
+FizzGate is a microservice aggregation gateway developed in Java, a domestic alternative for application gateways with independent intellectual property.
+It enables hot service orchestration aggregation, automatic authorization selection, online service script coding, online testing, high-performance routing, API audit management, callback management, etc. With a powerful custom plugin system, it can be extended and provides a friendly graphical configuration interface to help enterprises quickly implement API service governance, reduce middleware code, lower coding investment, and improve the stability and security of API services.

 ## Demo